 Experts on startup issues are involved in the process, bringing current content and additional skills and abilities into the program’s teaching activities.
 This concept bridges the gap between theory and the practice of entrepreneurship, meaning between research and teaching activities on the one hand and support and advising on the other.

 Recommended Learning Paths for Bachelor’s, Master’s, and Doctoral Programs

 The various options offered within the Entrepreneurship Education program can be combined into individual “learning paths” according to the participant’s own wishes and inclinations.
 Three recommended paths, tailored to bachelor’s students, master’s students, and doctoral candidates, offer rough guidance, but are by no means obligatory.
 A number of courses are recognized as academic coursework; others are supplementary.
-For example, the learning path for bachelor’s students in all disciplines recommends starting out by participating in the Funpreneur competition or the Entrepreneurship Summer School, and further options then include the “Case Studies in the International Learning Network” seminar and the “Business Plan Lab,” all the way up to participating in the Berlin-Brandenburg Business Plan Competition (BPW).
-Finally, the three-month “Student Startup Program - prepared for EXIST” prepares participants to start their own business after graduating.
+For example, the learning path for bachelor’s students in all disciplines recommends starting out by participating in the Funpreneur competition and further options then include the “Case Studies in the International Learning Network” seminar and the “Business Plan Lab,” all the way up to participating in the Berlin-Brandenburg Business Plan Competition (BPW).
+Finally, the three-month program “Prepared for EXIST” prepares participants to start their own business after graduating.
 The recommended learning paths for master’s students and doctoral candidates follow a similar structure.

 For details about entrepreneurship courses please change to the German page (see above).